-- ☐ The medically complex foster home has daily support staff to meet the needs of the medically complex child. - A Care Plus foster home provides care for: - No more than one (1) care clus child in a one-parent care plus foster home;

-- No more than two (2) Care Plus children in a two-parent cre plus foster home; - No more than four (4) children, including the care plus foster home's own children, reside in a Care Plus foster home unless; - ☐ An exception is granted as required in SOP; and - ☐ The care plus foster home has daily support staff to meet the needs of the care plus child.
+The medically complex foster home has daily support staff to meet the needs of the medically complex child. • A Care Plus foster home provides care for: No more than one (1) care plus child in a one-parent care plus foster hom No more than two (2) Care Plus children in a two-parent care plus foster h No more than four (4) children, including the care plus foster home's own children, reside in a Care Plus foster home unless; ☐ An exception is granted as required in SOP 12.11.1; and The care plus foster home has daily support staff to meet the needs of the care plus child.